novikov-school/NSpectator/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/nspectator/NSpectator/master/license.txt)

-NSpectator is inspired by [RSpec](http://rspec.info/) and originally based on [NSpec](https://github.com/mattflo/NSpec) BDD framework for .NET of the xSpec (context/specification) flavor.
+NSpectator is inspired by [RSpec](http://rspec.info/) and originally based on [NSpec](https://github.com/mattflo/NSpec) framework for .NET of the xSpec (context/specification) flavor.
 Toolset is intended to be used to drive development through specifying behavior at the unit level.
 NSpectator using more flexible [FluentAssertions](https://github.com/dennisdoomen/fluentassertions) library.
 It`s important not to depend on specific unit test framework.

 NSpectator development was started by [Jonny Novikov](http://jonnynovikov.com), hereditary framework is written by [Matt Florence](http://twitter.com/mattflo) and [Amir Rajan] (http://twitter.com/amirrajan).
 We shaped and benefited by hard work from our [contributors](https://github.com/nspectator/NSpectator/contributors)